 - Button size

 Think about experimenting with other CTAs as well.
 According to research by Vye Agency, CTA kinds convert as follows:

 The average CTR for button CTAs is 5.31 percent, whereas the average CTR for text CTAs is 2.06 percent.

 Consistency is important when it comes to branding.
 However, it may be worthwhile to experiment with CTAs that use colors other than those in your branding palette.
 Your color scheme’s hues can blend in too well with the rest of your website, making it simple for users to miss them.

 3. Increase Social Proof

 Consumers are reading social proof more than ever.
 In fact, 77% of consumers claim to usually or always check internet reviews before making a purchase.

 You should take advantage of consumer loyalty wherever possible.
 Why?
 It increases both marketing and brand exposure for free.
 Reviews can even increase sales.

 Businesses with more reviews overall than average bring in 54% more money annually.

-A quick and effective approach to utilize user-generated material for your brand is through social proof.
-Positive comments and ratings, original social media postings about your company shared by clients and influencers, user-generated material like photos, and more may all be examples of this.
+A quick and effective approach to utilizing user-generated material for your brand is through social proof.
+Positive comments and ratings, original social media postings about your company shared by clients and influencers, and user-generated material like photos, and more may all be examples of this.